We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 When it comes to security features, CoinLedger implements read-only permissions when connecting to wallets or exchanges.
 Investors can also remove all the transactions from the account.
 Other security features of this crypto tax software include traffic encryption and a virtual private cloud.
 As for pricing, CoinLedger has a starting minimum of $49, which covers about 100 transactions.
 For unlimited transactions, investors have to pay $299.

-Overall, CoinLedger is a great crypto tax software.
-It is budget-friendly and supports integration.
-Users have reported that it has good customer support and the crypto tracking portfolio is also robust.
+Overall, CoinLedger is budget-friendly compared to some of the other options on our list and supports integration.
 That said, there is no mobile application available or a free trial.
 Users have to take a basic membership plan.
 However, CoinLedger offsets this issue by offering a 14-day money-back guarantee.

 - Supports FIFO, LIFO, and HIFO